 Developing a Social Media Calendar

-Social media marketing may seem like it only consists of posting messages and engaging in conversations, but as a company with marketing goals and objectives, simply publishing random content will not serve you well.
-Managing consistent marketing messages across multiple social media tools including a blog, Facebook, Twitter, LinkedIn, not to mention Instagram, Pinterest, and YouTube, can be challenging for any sized company.
+Social media marketing may seem like it only consists of posting messages and engaging in conversations, but as a company with marketing goals and objectives, simply publishing random content and chatting will not serve you well.
+Managing consistent marketing messages across multiple social media platforms such as Facebook, Instagram, and LinkedIn, not to mention Pinterest, and YouTube, among others, can be challenging for any sized company.

 In print publishing, editors use editorial calendars to plan out content weeks or months in advance.
-A social media editorial calendar is a useful tool that lets you spell out your messaging and the timing you’ll use to post those messages across your social media presences.
+A social media editorial calendar is a useful tool that helps you spell out your messaging and the timing you’ll use to post those messages across your social media accounts.

-Your social media editorial calendar should house any messaging your company plans to publish online including blog posts, social network posts, image and video uploads, even digital press releases.
+Regardless of which social media calendar or planning tool or tools you use, being strategic is the name of the game.
+Your social media editorial calendar should track any content your company plans to publish online including blog posts, articles, social network posts, image and video uploads, even online press releases.

-Before you fill in your social media editorial calendar, ask yourself some basic marketing questions:
+Before you use your social media editorial calendar, ask yourself some basic marketing questions:

 • What are your marketing objectives?